Keyboard shortcuts

 Try Adding Arguments

 When not sure how to frame a predicate, it can help to think of additional arguments that the predicate could have and that are just not realized in this instance.
 For example, what is the role of It in It is not important?
-If we add an argument, we might get It is not important for the process, where INFLUENCE seems to fit with It as influence and the process as influenced.
+If we add an argument, we might get It is not important for the process, where INFLUENCE seems to fit with It as influence and the process as affected.
 Thus:

 Use Comments if Not Sure